MercersKitchen/Advanced-Computer-Science/Processing_JAVA Pong/01 OPP Processing_JAVA/Class Design Hierarchy/README.md

    - anonymous class (one time creation, more of a shortcut)
      - see Abstract_AnonymousEtAll.pde and recognize that the one time class can change (like a scoreboard in Pong) but is only a one-time-creation

+5. Final Class
+   - One access modifier, not a line of code
+   - Breaks the hierarchy because final ends the expending of abstract design

 Rewrite Pong to include access modifiers and class hierarchy

 ---